ZeehanSharif/DesktopLayoutSaver/README.md

 - **Restore Window Profiles**: Restore previously saved window profiles, positioning and resizing windows to their saved states.
 - **Delete Window Profiles**: Remove unwanted window profiles from the application.
 - **Simple and Clean UI**: User-friendly interface for easy management of window profiles.
-- **Lightweight**: Designed to use minimal system resources while running in the background.
+- **Lightweight**: Designed to use minimal system resources while running in the background, and the profiles save as JSON files on this disk.

 ## Target Audience

 This application is intended for:
-- Professionals who frequently switch between different multi-monitor setups and need their application windows to be arranged in a specific way.
+- People who frequently switch between different multi-monitor setups and need their application windows to be arranged in a specific way.
 - Remote workers who use Remote Desktop Protocol (RDP) and want to maintain consistent window layouts between their home and office environments.
 - Anyone looking for a simple solution to manage window positions and sizes on their desktop.